Glossary of Legal Terms

 The document that starts most proceedings in the Federal Court.

 Cause of action

-A term used in the Federal Court’s case management system to classify proceedings commenced with the Court.
+A technical term used in the Federal Court’s electronic case management system to classify proceedings commenced with the Court.
 There are sixteen main causes of action and five supplementary causes of action.
 These classifications are different from the way in which the Court organises and manages its work, which is done through nine National Practice Areas (NPAs).
 See National Practice Area.

 An application made by Indigenous Australians seeking compensation for loss or impairment of their native title.